itzsarim/avatarize/README.md

 # What is this?

-This package will avatarize any element
+This package will avatarize any element with class='avatarize'

 # Installation